Chancellor to Announce £18m Investment in Science Funding

 One way Mr Osborne has proceeded down this route is by announcing government investment in key areas in an attempt to encourage other investors to follow suit.
 The first of such moves is to announce an £18m funding injection for Science Funding in Glasgow and a new centre for business.

-In his upcoming address at the University of Glasgow it is expected that Mr Osborne will tell both local and international business and political leaders that this will create around 30,000 new jobs and give an either further boost to the resurgent economy.
+In his upcoming address at the University of Glasgow, it is expected that Mr Osborne will tell both local and international business and political leaders that this will create around 30,000 new jobs and give a further boost to the resurgent economy.
 The investments due to be detailed include:

 • A £16m contribution from the British government towards the new £64m Stratified Medicine Imaging Centre of Excellence.
 The centre will provide life science research and innovation facilities at the New South Glasgow Hospitals Campus.

-• A £1.7m contribution from the British government towards a £4m Centre for Business Incubation, Development and Recovery in order to further create a pro-business environment.
+• A £1.7m contribution from the British government towards a £4m Centre for Business Incubation, Development and Recovery to further create a pro-business environment.

 Other funding for these projects will be provided by local partners in Glasgow, the Scottish government, Scottish Funding Council, Glasgow City Council, the University of Glasgow and the University of Strathclyde.